Signs of Hearing Loss

 Because hearing loss is a slow and gradual process, many people do not take action between first noticing the onset of the symptoms of their hearing loss to their first audiometric examination with a healthcare professional.
 In fact, a recent survey showed that patients waited on average 7 years before their first diagnostic hearing exam.

 This is not unusual as the initial degree of hearing loss may not significantly affect your quality of life to warrant a visit to the doctor's office.
 But as with any health condition, the earlier it is detected the better the outcome.
 With early detection, you can take the proper care to ensure you do not further damage your hearing and get the proper treatment to manage your symptoms.
+In some cases, hearing can be restored with surgery which may include the eardrum, the bones behind the eardrum, or by other techniques.

 Where Can I Get A Hearing Test?

 Getting tested for your hearing loss can be complicated but there are multiple ways for you to find the appropriate care depending on your needs.
 You may want to go to your primary care physician, an ENT (ears, nose, throat) specialist, an otologist, or an audiologist.
+Keep in mind there are various ways to test hearing.
+Traditionally, the most accurate hearing test remains one that is conducted without outside sound such as in a sound proof booth.

 Keep in mind other factors when deciding where you go for your medical care.
 You should consider your past medical history, your insurance provider coverage, and your family history to determine which provider best meets your needs.
+Hearing loss and diseases that affect the ear, hearing or balance can run in families.

 Cost is also an important consideration, but most hearing tests will be relatively inexpensive (many are free), while hearing aid costs vary much more significantly.